Axobot-org/Axobot/docs/fun.rst

 **Syntax:** :code:`roll <options>`

 If you can't agree with your friends, or if you want to leave the decision of a difficult choice to chance, this command will surely delight you.
-It allows you to select an option randomly from a list of options you provide, separated by semicolons (`;`).
+It allows you to select an option randomly from a list of options you provide, separated by commas (`,`).
 And you can put as many choices as you need!

-Example: :code:`roll a little; a lot; passionately; madly; not at all!`
+Example: :code:`roll a little, a lot;, passionately, madly, not at all!`

 Run